Mysterio

-Mysterio (Quentin Beck) is a supervillain appearing in American comic books published by Marvel Comics.
+Mysterio is the alias of several supervillains appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Steve Ditko, the character first appeared in The Amazing Spider-Man #13 (June 1964).
-He is primarily depicted as an adversary of the superheroes Spider-Man and Daredevil.
-While Mysterio does not possess any superhuman abilities, he is a former special effects artist, illusionist and actor who uses his talents to commit crimes.
-He is a founding member of the supervillain team the Sinister Six.
+He is one of the superhero Spider-Man's most enduring enemies and belongs to the collective of adversaries that make up his rogues gallery.
+He is also a founding member of the supervillain team the Sinister Six, and has fought other heroes, including Daredevil.
+In Wolverine: Old Man Logan, an alternate Mysterio serves as the archenemy of Old Man Logan, an elderly Wolverine tricked by Mysterio into killing the rest of the X-Men, with another alternate Mysterio serving as the villain of Spider-Man: Fake Red, becoming Venom.

+The first and best-known version of the character is Quentin Beck, a former special effects artist, illusionist and actor who turns to crime.
+The second incarnation of the character, Daniel Berkhart, is a stuntman initially hired by J. Jonah Jameson to pretend to be Mysterio's ghost before assuming the mantle for real.
+The third incarnation of the character, Francis Klum, is a mutant with the ability to teleport who blames Spider-Man for the loss of his leg.
+The fourth incarnation of the character, Mysterion, is a black man who buys the Mysterio identity from Roderick Kingsley, opposing the Superior Spider-Man and Squirrel Girl.

-The character has appeared in numerous media adaptations, including feature films, television series and video games.
-Jake Gyllenhaal portrayed Mysterio in the live-action Marvel Cinematic Universe film Spider-Man: Far From Home (2019), reappearing in archive footage in The Daily Bugle (2019, 2021) and Spider-Man: No Way Home (2021).
+The character has been adapted in various media incarnations, including feature films, television series and video games, with Mary Kate Wiles voicing an original composite incarnation of Mysterio named Frances Beck in Ultimate Spider-Man in 2016.
+Jake Gyllenhaal portrayed Mysterio in the Marvel Cinematic Universe (MCU) film Spider-Man: Far From Home (2019).

 Publication history

 Mysterio was created by Stan Lee and Steve Ditko and first appears in The Amazing Spider-Man #13 (June 1964).
 It was later retconned that the aliens seen in The Amazing Spider-Man #2 had been Mysterio and his men in disguise.
 It was revealed that he had been hired by the Tinkerer to disguise himself as an extraterrestrial and uncover military and industrial secrets.
 Like the Kingpin, he has crossed over and been a major villain of Daredevil.
 In the story arc "Guardian Devil", he crossed into Daredevil's territory, almost pushing Daredevil over the edge.